Sunday 22 November 2020

 Edit, 5 Dec.
 2020:

 [1a] I now think that "1926" is not a typo; instead, it is d'Ancona's claim that this initial was in the Edouard Kann Collection that seems to be wrong.
 It is not in the Boinet catalogue.
-In 1926 Wildenstein acquired at least one other item from the 1908 Borner sale (discussed in this post), so this may have coem from the same source.
+In 1926 Wildenstein acquired at least one other item from the 1908 Borner sale (discussed in this post), so this may have come from the same source.

 [2] W. M. M[illiken], ‘A Miniature Attributed to Timoteo Viti’, The Bulletin of the Cleveland Museum of Art, 14.9 (1927), 144–46.